Atinuke-Manuels/HealTether_User_List/README.md

 The app fetches data from the following free API:

 - **API URL**: [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users)
-- **Description**: Returns a list of users with their names, emails, and other details.
+- **Description**: Returns a list of users with their names, emails, and a placeholder avatar.

 ---